Leonardo Loredan: Ancestry

 Note: The branch of Santo Stefano is also known as the branch of San Vidal (San Vitale).

 Note: There are some generations missing between Girolamo Loredan (1468–1532) and Francesco Loredan (17th century).

 Note: Giustina Giustiniani (d.
 1500), the wife of Doge Leonardo Loredan (1436–1521), is also known as Morosina Giustiniani.

-Note: Caterina Loredan, Dogaressa of Venice, is featured in the family tree as the daughter of Gerolamo Loredan (d.
-1474) and Donata Donà because, in some sources, she is mentioned as the sister of Doge Leonardo Loredan (1436–1521), although she may have been a daughter of Domenico Loredan.

 Interestingly, near the Palazzo Contarini-Sceriman and the nearby bridge, Leonardo Loredan (d.
 1675) was found dead in a boat.
 The unexplained death was the source of many rumors, claiming accidental death, murder by relatives, or murder by the Inquisitors of the Republic.

 Andrea Loredan (d.
 1750) died young, thus ending the male (agnatic) line of the branch of Santo Stefano.

 Leonardo Loredan in art

 In painting

 Giovanni Bellini's portrait of Loredan is notable for being one of the first frontal portraits of a reigning doge; throughout the Middle Ages, mortal men had been portrayed in profile, while the frontal view had been reserved for more sacred subjects.
 Bellini's portrait was painted in 1501–02, and hangs in the National Gallery, London.

 Over two centuries later, when Pompeo Batoni was given a detailed programme for his large Triumph of Venice (1737) by the Odescalchi cardinal who commissioned it, Loredan was chosen to represent the office of Doge, standing amid a group of allegorical personifications.